 You’ve stumbled onto my blog!
 Welcome!
 I’m Thriftygal, a 30-something gal who is thrifty.
 Clever, huh?
-Feel free to poke around and explore, but if you’re new and lost, I wrote a bit of a roadmap that may help guide you to my favorite and best posts.
+Feel free to poke around and explore, but if you’re new and lost, I wrote a bit of a roadmap.

 Cool, that was fun.
 Now what?

-I like lists and I do a lot of stupid operations.
-I like order and flexibility.
-I love the planning as much as the doing.
-And I love the writing.
-I am pretty sure that I was put here on earth to read things.
+Well, now I write!
+I am pretty sure that the universe put me here on earth to read things.
 I’m happiest when I’m reading something enjoyable.
 When I know that something came from me, I giggle and nestle deeper into the happiness.
 That’s why I’m here.

-If you enjoy reading this as well, then, hooray!
+If you enjoy reading this as well, then hooray!
 Let’s fist-bump and make explosion noises.
-Here’s my list of how you can dive deeper if you want to read more.